infinispan/js-client/README.md

 });
 ```
 ## Authentication
-The client supports PLAIN authentication.
-Other authentication mechanisms will be supported
+The client supports different authentication mechanisms.

-in the next releases.
+### PLAIN

+`PLAIN` sends unencrypted username and password over the wire (similar to HTTP's BASIC authentication) and is
+only recommended when encrypting the connection with TLS.

 ```Javascript